npcooley/SynExtend/README.md

                            Verbose = TRUE)
 ```

-And positions on the grid of gene calls that are occupied by syntenic hits are recorded, and evaluated with a simple model to remove poor links.
-The function `PairSummaries` has arguments allowing a user align, and collect PIDs for each predicted pair, but that step is generally too cumbersome for a README example.
+And positions on the grid of gene calls that are occupied by syntenic hits are recorded and evaluated with a simple model to identify unlikely pairs.
+The function `PairSummaries` has arguments allowing a user align and collect PIDs for each predicted pair, this step is cumbersome but `PIDs = TRUE` is currently the default.

 ```r
 PairedGenes <- PairSummaries(SyntenyLinks = Links,